56 Chesapeake Bay Seasonal Sea Surface Temperature Anomaly

 Seasonal spatial anomaly maps represent the difference between a seasonal average sea surface temperature (SST) and a long-term average SST for that season.
 For the Chesapeake Bay, the long-term average is derived from the SST time series from 2007 to the year immediately prior to the current year (max(Year) - 1).
 This reference period serves as a benchmark for comparing current observations.
 Hence, the anomaly represents the degree to which the current seasonal average departs from historical average, either colder or warmer, indicating whether the current temperature conditions may be favorable or unfavorable for marine species.

-For 2023, winter SST’s show conditions to be roughly 1 degree Celsius warmer than the prior 16-year average winter (2007-2022) throughout Chesapeake Bay.
-Spring conditions are average.
-Summer conditions are roughly 0.5 degree Celsius colder than the average summer.
-Fall conditions are mixed spatially but do not exceed 0.5 degree Celsius colder or warmer.
+For 2024, winter SST’s show conditions to be roughly 1 – 1.5 degrees Celsius warmer than the prior 17-year average winter (2007-2023) throughout Chesapeake Bay.
+Spring conditions are similar: roughly 0.5 – 1.5 degrees Celsius warmer than average.
+Summer data are not consistent with Chesapeake Bay buoy data (when comparing to long-term averages), so those values are not shown and are currently under investigation.
+Fall conditions are mixed spatially but do not exceed 0.5 degrees Celsius colder or warmer.

 Temporal scale: Only nighttime satellite overpasses are used in the seasonal averages, i.e. the data do not represent daytime solar heating of the water surface.
 Seasons for Chesapeake Bay are Dec-Feb (winter), Mar-May (spring), Jun-Aug (summer), and Sep-Nov (fall).